---

 **What users like:**

-- Users appreciate the **comprehensive feature set** of Visual Studio, enhancing productivity with tools like IntelliSense and Git integration.
+- Users value Visual Studio’s **comprehensive feature set** , enhancing productivity with tools like IntelliSense and seamless Azure integration.
 (173 reviews)

-- Users appreciate the **robust IDE quality** of Visual Studio, enhancing their development experience through powerful features and integrations.
+- Users love the **robust debugging tools** of Visual Studio, enhancing their development experience with seamless integration and features.
 (147 reviews)

-- Users value the **strong debugging tools** of Visual Studio, enhancing their coding experience and error detection.
+- Users appreciate the **strong debugging tools** in Visual Studio, enhancing coding efficiency and error detection during development.
 (134 reviews)

 - Users love the **intuitive code editing experience** in Visual Studio, enhancing speed and reducing errors across various languages.
 (116 reviews)